rahgadda/Kogito/03-Modules/02-dmn.md

     - A Decision Requirements Graph models a domain of decision-making, showing the most important elements involved in it and the dependencies between them.
     - The elements modeled are **decisions**, **input data**, and **knowledge sources**.
     - The visual representation of a DRG is called DRD.
-- Decision login inside Decision Box is represented using below.
-These can be selected in Decision Box as given [here]()
+- Decision logic inside Decision Box/BKM is represented using below.
+These can be selected in Decision Box/BKM as given [here]()
   - **Decision Table:**
     - It is a tabular representation of input/output entries.
     - It is used to indicate which output entry applies to a specific set of inputs.